 You have been new diagnosed with multiple myeloma (MM).
 You have been told that your blood cancer is incurable.
 In the next breath your oncologist prescribes toxic chemotherapy regimens that will result in short, long-term and late stage side effects.

-While I understand the need to undergo toxic therapies for manage multiple myeloma, I question the amount of toxicity proposed by the standard-of-care FDA approved protocols.
+While I understand the need to undergo toxic therapies for manage multiple myeloma, I question the amount of toxicity proposed by the standard-of-care FDA approved “safe and effective” protocols.

-Consider the supplementation of green tea and curcumin as evidence-based integrative therapies.
+Consider the supplementation of green tea and curcumin as evidence-based both complementary and integrative therapies.

-According to the studies linked below show, both Green Tea extract and Curcumin kill multiple myeloma cells.
+According to the studies linked below show, both Green Tea extract and Curcumin are cytotoxic to (kill) multiple myeloma cells.
 Both green tea extract and curcumin enhance the efficacy of specific chemotherapy regimens.

 It is true that EGCG reduces the efficacy of Velcade (Bortezomib).
-If a MM patient is undergoing Velcade I will tell that person to stop supplementing with green tea the day before his/her Velcade infusion and start again the day after Velcade infusion.
+If a MM patient is undergoing Velcade I will encourage that person to stop supplementing with green tea the day before his/her Velcade/bortezomib infusion and start again the day after the Velcade/bortezomib infusion.

 I have been cancer-free from my cancer, multiple myeloma, considered to be “incurable” since 1999.